-Beginning June 1st, 2017 and until May 31st, 2020, eleven partners will implement a Eur 2.7m, three year Interreg Central Europe project.
+SPECIAL FEATURE: Beginning June 1st, 2017 and until May 31st, 2020, eleven partners will implement a Eur 2.7m, three year Interreg Central Europe project.
 LOW-CARB will build capacity for integrated low-carbon mobility planning in functional urban areas of cities of different sizes, thereby bringing a keen regional perspective.
 Its endeavours will not only link to, but finance, sustainable urban mobility planning (SUMP) and work towards ensuring integrated coordination, institutional cooperation and action plan implementation through joint financing and public investments in low-carbon mobility systems.
-Read more about LOW-CARB in our special feature here...
+Read more about LOW-CARB here...

 Local Training Series Kicks Off in Skawina, Poland (18.10.2018)